ElisabethHuhn/AndroidArchitectureExample3/README.md

 *Technical Requirements*
 * MVVM architecture
+  * This has been augmented to MVI.
+The MVI is an enhancement of the MVVM architecture.
 * Repository that separates
   * data source from data usage
   * local data source from remote data source